naqvijafar91/go-workshops/docs/12-testing.md

 You have now run a unit test in Go, for a more verbose output type in  `go test -v`  and you will see the PASS/FAIL result of each test including any extra logging produced by  `t.Log`.

-> The difference between unit and integration tests is that unit tests usually isolate dependencies that communicate with network, disk etc. Unit tests normally test only one thing such as a function.
+> The difference between unit and integration tests is that unit tests usually isolate dependencies that communicate with the network, disk, etc. Unit tests normally test only one thing such as a function.

 ## 1.3 More on  `go test`

 **Statement coverage**

 The  `go test`  tool has built-in code-coverage for statements.
-To try it with out example above type in:
+To try it without example above type in:

 ```
 $ go test -cover